argaman-aloni/pddl_plus_parser/README.md

 * version 3.11.0 - Added functionality to represent type hierarchy as a graph and iterate over it.
 * version 3.12.0 - Supporting zipping numeric multi-agent plans to some degree.
 * version 3.13.0 - Added the ability to easily change the signature of the domain elements.
+* version 3.13.6 - Added the is_masked property to the GroundedPredicate class.